hackclub/india-site/README.md

-This is hack club india's official website (made with nextjs+hack club theme + theme-ui )  , the website is available at <a href="https://india.hackclub.com/" >https://india.hackclub.com/</a>
+This is Hack Club-India's official website (made with nextjs+hack club theme + theme-ui )  , the website is available at <a href="https://india.hackclub.com/" >https://india.hackclub.com/</a>